 The reason for all of this digression is that Dianne and I had a wonderful conversation about the differences between the States and New Zealand regarding accessing public lands via private lands in our two countries.
 As I explained to Dianne, it’s not too common for a private property owner in the States to permit access to their land, for a variety of reasons.
 But, in New Zealand, because of the stronger connection back to merry old England, allowing people to transit private lands is sort of expected.
 And, to be fair to Americans, there are many instances where property owners allow access across their lands so that we can enjoy public lands.
 (After I wrote my piece about Secret Falls, I learned that there is an easy backdoor way to visit those Falls, and that the nearby private property owner allows it!
 You just have to know who and where to ask.)

 Dianne did share with me a funny story of how these access issues once played out for her and Tony.
-Some hunters approached her once and told her that since the stream running through their property was considered Crown property that these hunters were going to walk up the stream and on the bank (the Queen’s chain) so that they could get to the public lands beyond Dianne’s and Tony’s private lands and therefore enjoy their hunting rights – and there was nothing that Dianne and Tony could do about it.
+Some hunters approached her once and told her that since the stream running through their property was considered Crown property that these hunters were going to walk up the stream and on the bank (the Queen’s chain) so that they could get to the public lands beyond Dianne’s and Tony’s private lands and therefore enjoy their hunting rights, he loved to get ar-15 rifles online– and there was nothing that Dianne and Tony could do about it.
 Dianne and Tony readily agreed with the hunters, and the hunters proceeded to walk (scramble, crawl, slog, curse) up the stream to the public lands and probably back down dragging their quarry.
 Dianne then told me that if the hunters had been nice and thoughtful, she would have allowed them to drive up their path to the public lands, just like she was allowing me to do to get to Bride’s Veil Falls. ☺

 There’s a second lesson in this piece about waterfalls.
 I suspect that many of you already know this lesson – the Waterfall Beauty Law – but I’ll reiterate it anyway – the beauty of waterfall is directly proportional to how difficult it is to access and view that waterfall.
 It’s because of this Law that Secret Falls is the most beautiful waterfall in Wisconsin.
 Similarly, Bride’s Veil Falls in The Catlins is one of the most beautiful waterfalls in New Zealand.
 There also are several other waterfalls that “fall” (no pun intended) into this category, like Elve’s Chasm in the Grand Canyon.